-Every September, members of our local community are invited to make and display a scarecrow for the annual festival, and then everyone troops around all the houses looking at what we’ve all done – which is actually a whole heap of fun, and also involves a stop for tea and cake at the Community Orchard, making it even more fabulous.
+Every September, members of our local community are invited to make and display a scarecrow for the annual festival, and then everyone troops around all the houses looking at what we’ve all done.
+It is a whole heap of fun, and also involves a stop for tea and cake at the local Community Orchard, making it even more fabulous.

 Our kids have recently discovered one of my favourite Roald Dahl books, ‘Charlie and the Chocolate factory’, and I came up with a great plan to make an amazing Violet Beauregarde blueberry scarecrow, complete with three-course dinner gum machine.

 Something that always stuck with me from my own readings of the book and repeated viewings of the (1971 classic) film was the fantastical and yet entirely practical and matter-of-fact signage that abounds in Wonka’s factory, so I was determined to include some in our display.

 Blame it on insidious Apple branding or too many Seventies sci-fi programs (Logan’s Run, anyone?), but the stark white look just seemed that bit classier and hi-tec to me, so we stuck with the 1971 look for styling.

-As luck would have it, we’d had a new Ikea sofa delivered the weekend before the festival, so had an abundance of boxes to use as raw material for our Roald Dahl scarecrow set.
+As luck would have it, we’d had a new sofa delivered the weekend before the festival, so had an abundance of boxes to use as raw material for our Roald Dahl scarecrow set.

 I cheated a bit (okay, quite a lot!) with the white paint, using disposable white paper tablecloths and white duct tape to cover larger areas instead of painting them.
 Much, much quicker to do!